Introduction

 Asset Import

 glTF 3D assets can be imported into the game, including meshes, nodes (and joint information), animations, and textures.
-Future enhancements listed in the roadmap include importing other asset formats (e.g., FBX).
+Future enhancements listed in the roadmap include importing the FBX format.
+Additional formats may also be considered.